How to Make Spring Rolls at Home

-Take out your cutting board and begin with the romaine, spinach, carrot and celery.
-Use a chefs knife (or mandoline slicer, if you have one) to julienne the vegetables.
-Julienne is the French term for cutting something into very thin slices, about the size of matchsticks.
-This technique makes the pieces small enough to fit in your roll, and ensures that you get a bit of everything in each bite.
-Roughly chop the cherries and dice the ham into tiny cubes.
+Chop the romaine, spinach, carrot and celery.
+Use a chef’s knife or mandoline slicer to julienne the vegetables.
+“Julienne” is the French term for cutting something into very thin slices about the size of matchsticks.
+This technique makes the pieces small enough to fit in your roll and ensures that you get a bit of everything in each bite.
+Roughly chop the cherries and dice the pork into tiny cubes.

 Place the ingredients in a large bowl and drizzle with sesame oil.
 Give it a toss to coat.

-Test Kitchen tip: With any spring roll recipe, its important to prepare your filling first.
-In the next step well be dipping the rice paper in water.
-Once wet, the wrapper will harden quickly and become more difficult to roll.
-Gotta get that filling ready to move!
+Test Kitchen tip: With any spring roll recipe, it’s important to prepare your filling first.
+Once wet, the wrapper will harden quickly and become more difficult to roll, so you need to get that filling ready to move!

 Taste of Home